 An accurate description of the secular deformation field is crucial for resolving the geologic-geodetic slip rate discrepancy and for understanding the tectonics and associated seismic hazard in the Mojave area.
-The CMM velocity fields removed short period post-Landers and post-Hector Mine deformation; but they may still contain residual signals of postseismic deformation from the recent events.
+To obtain the CMM velocities, Shen et al. [2011] removed short period post-Landers and post-Hector Mine deformation; but they may still contain residual signals of postseismic deformation from the recent events.
 Previous geodetic models using these CMM velocity products did not assess to what degree the postseismic transients of the Landers and Hector Mine earthquakes might have contaminated their model estimates of the Mojave ECSZ fault slip rates.